aabaza97/MSWE-Assignment/README.md

 9. Start the app using `npm run start`.
 10. Visit `http://localhost:3000/api/v1/docs` to view the API documentation.

+## API Endpoints

+For the API endpoints, visit the [`API Endpoints`](./test/http) folder.

+They're structured in resource-based endpoints.

 ## API Documentation

 The API documentation is generated using Swagger.
 Visit `http://localhost:3000/api/v1/docs` to view the API documentation.

+## Performance Measures

+-   The use of Redis for caching the user sessions is to improve the performance of the app by reducing the number of database queries.
+-   The use of BullMQ for processing the email jobs is to improve the performance of the app by offloading the email sending process to a separate worker.
+-   The use of Nginx to serve the static files is to improve the performance of the app by reducing the load on the API server.
+-   The app is horizontally scalable by running multiple instances of the app behind a load balancer.

+## Security Measures

+-   The use of JWT for authentication is to secure the app by generating a token for the user.
+-   The use of OAuth for authentication is to secure the app by allowing the user to authenticate using a third-party provider.
+-   The use of CORS is to secure the app by allowing only specific origins to access the app.